2013 NBA playoffs: Conference Finals

 By sweeping the Memphis Grizzlies in the Western Conference Finals, the San Antonio Spurs returned to the NBA Finals for the first time since 2007.

 For the second consecutive postseason, the Eastern Conference Finals went to a Game 7.
 The Heat won the game, and earned their third straight berth in the NBA Finals.

 NBA Finals

-The 2013 NBA Finals were extremely notable for several reasons.
+The 2013 NBA Finals were notable for several reasons.